matt-culbert/CloakNDaggerC2/README.md

 - [ ] Take unique system ID in dropper and change the builder to generate an EXE linked solely to this ID.
 - [ ] Add profile support for different URL paths.
 Then listeners can just pull from here each time they're started and implants will pull from here on generation
 - [ ] Add multiple call back methods
-- [ ] Break functions in the implant out to a sub folder.
-That way, to add a new function, just add a file and then add a switch case that calls it.
 - [ ] Token theft

 Future tasks: